sstradling/RoughSwiftUI/README.md

 - [x] Immutable and type safe data structure
 - [x] SVG path scaling and alignment
 - [x] Animated strokes and fills with configurable variations
+- [x] Custom brush profiles for calligraphic effects
+- [x] Text rendering with rough styling
+- [x] Scribble fill pattern for continuous zig-zag fills
 - [ ] SVG elliptical arc

-There are [Example](https://github.com/onmyway133/RoughSwift/tree/master/Example) project where you can explore further.

 ## Basic

-The easiest way to use RoughSwift is via `RoughView`, a SwiftUI `View` that renders hand‑drawn primitives using SwiftUI `Canvas` under the hood.
+The easiest way to use RoughSwiftUI is via `RoughView`, a SwiftUI `View` that renders hand-drawn primitives using SwiftUI `Canvas` under the hood.

 Here's how to draw a green rectangle: